RachelNelson1/buy-digital-technology-for-childrens-social-care/content/principle-3.md

 title: "Design systems that are simple to use"
 ---

-##Keep it simple
+## Keep it simple

-Complicated systems that have not been designed to meet user needs cost local authorities time and money to implement, and can also undermine trust in the system and supplier.
+Complicated systems that have not been designed to meet user needs cost local authorities time and money to implement.
+It can also undermine trust in the system and supplier.

 Building and procuring tools that are clear and simple to use support good children's social practices, so that time and money can be spent supporting children and families.